-Intel Optane DC persistent memory modules can be provisioned into three different operating modes:
+Intel Optane persistent memory modules can be provisioned into three different operating modes:

 Memory Mode: Uses persistent memory as main memory and DRAM is used as a cache not explicitly managed by the operating system.
 Data placement is managed by the memory controller.

 Mixed Mode: A combination of App Direct and Memory Modes where a percentage of total memory is allocated for Memory Mode, and the rest is used for App Direct.

 You can learn more about each operating mode and which is right for your application in this video.